kopsha/hopeless-programming/index.md

   and cram in clever one-liners that exploit obscure, hipster features of your favorite language.

-The sky is the limit!
+_The sky is the limit!_

 Sure, it will make the application harder to read and maintain.
 But that's probably your coworkers' problem, right?
 Excellent.

-Go ahead, write code that proves you're a true hacker...
+Go ahead, write some code that proves you're a true hacker...

 ---